Trexler Nature Preserve: Hunting and fishing

 For nearly a century, the preserve operated with a philosophy not to cull its deer population.
 This, combined with the bison and elk herds led to animal populations in excess of 250 animals per square mile.
 Modern game management aims to prevent populations from rising to above twenty animals per square mile.
 In an effort to reduce the deer population to acceptable ecological limits, the preserve permitted archery hunting for the first time during the 2007 deer season.
 The hunt yielded a substantial number of deer, including large bucks.
 Archery hunting is still permitted in some parts of the preserve, provided that the hunter is properly licensed by the Commonwealth of Pennsylvania, that the hunt occurs during the normal archery season, and subject to all other Commonwealth hunting statutes and regulations.

-Beginning with the 2008 season, the Pennsylvania Fish and Boat Commission also began to stock Jordan Creek with trout.
-In addition, several hundred yards of easily accessible river front was set aside for children and the disabled.
+Beginning in 2008, the Pennsylvania Fish and Boat Commission began to stock Jordan Creek with trout.
+Several hundred yards of easily accessible river front was set aside for children and the disabled.